cprocino/PiInTheSky/README.md

 - got the 3D printed internals designed and tested
 - finished the initial code and began to plan the sodering and final electronics
 - started simulations for the rocket and mesured ideal performance.

+  ### march-april

 ## Design

+our design was conceptualy easy but did require a lot of leg work partitularly from Zach who took lead in researching and designing each individual part.
+Besides the cardboard tube and the rocket motor all of the pieces to our rocket were 3D printed and hand painted.

 ### CAD